Celebrity tomato: Growing Conditions

 Celebrity tomato plant requires full sun to grow and reach its potential height, bear fruits and achieve maximum yields.
-Although Celebrity tomatoes can be grown in a wide range of soils it is recommended to plant them in loosely packed and nutrient-rich soils.
+Although Celebrity tomatoes can be grown in a wide range of soils it is recommended to plant them in tightly packed and nutrient-rich soils.
 Seeds are typically sown 6-8 weeks before the last frost date.
 Seed germination usually occurs between 6-10 days.
 High yields of this plant are achieved by maintaining an appropriate soil pH level of 6.2-6.8.
 Application of Fertilizer is recommended to the soil when the plant begins flowering.
 The plant requires a consistent and large amount of water throughout the season.
 Moisture needs to reach at least 6 inches deep into the soil to promote root and plant growth.
 Soil moisture can be carefully retained through the use of mulch.
 By using fabrics such as black landscaping fabric, it can cause the soil to become warm more quickly and aid in an earlier plantation of seeds.
 Mulching can also improve the soil productivity and reduce the amount of weeds that can interfere with the growth of Celebrity tomatoes.
 Without sufficient moisture the plant can have stunted growth and blossom end rot.
 Minimizing pests and maximizing water retention are essential to cultivating the Celebrity tomato, and this is achieved through the application of mulch in its surrounding.

 The plants require proper spacing (2 feet) between each plant to ensure that diseases do not spread.
 Staking is a necessary method that is required by the tomato plants since it can grow up to 10 feet tall and the fruits can become quite heavy and large in size.

 It is recommended that Celebrity tomatoes should be rotated away from other members of the Solanaceae family for a period of three years.
 Since Celebrity tomatoes require a high amount of nitrogen, potassium and phosphorus in the soil to thrive, planting beans and peas beforehand will improve the soil conditions by fixing more nitrogen into the soil.
 Crop rotation of Celebrity tomatoes enables a disease-free, weed-free environment for the plants and decreases the number of pests that are present due to the successful competition of weeds with the accompanying crops.
 This also ensures that the soil does not wear out from the plants’ nutrient demands, which can lead to a reduction of agricultural productivity, poor soil structure and degradation of soil quality.